pyne/pyne/docs/pyapi/xs/models.rst

 Cross Section Models -- :mod:`pyne.xs.models`
 =============================================
 This module provides functions to compute cross sections, and related quantities, from fundamental physical models.
-From an empirical perspective, physical models are not a valuable as experimental data.
+From an empirical perspective, physical models are not as valuable as experimental data.
 However, these functions exist to be called upon when experimental data is not available.